 Symptoms of heat illness include extreme thirst, muscle cramps, fatigue, headache, dizziness, and nausea.
 If you start to have any of these symptoms on a hot day, forget about your electric bill and cool yourself as quickly as possible, or you may end up in the emergency room.

 Fortunately, there’s no need to put yourself in danger — or even discomfort — just to save money.
-By combining the tips listed here, you can take a big bite out of your summer electric bill without having to swelter in an overheated house.
+By combining these tips, you can take a big bite out of your summer energy bill without having to swelter in an overheated house.